↑

 My Life Nurse is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for MLN sites to earn advertising fees by advertising and linking to amazon.com.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.
 My full disclosure can be viewed here: disclosure policy for details.

-Subscribing via email is the best way to stay connected to all of the great stuff happening here on My Life Nurse.
+Subscribing via email is the best way to stay connected to all of the great stuff happening here at My Life Nurse.

-The My Life Nurse Newsletter contains nursing advice not seen anywhere on the blog!
+My Life Nurse Newsletters contain nursing advice, devotionals, and self-care tips not seen anywhere on the blog!

-I send lots of freebies along with Scripture-based self-care motivation, caregiving & healthcare how-to's, product and service reviews, devotionals, and tons of encouragement in my newsletters.
-I spend a lot of time creating my newsletters and many readers tell me it is the light in their week!
+I send lots of freebies along with Scripture-based self-care motivation, health and wellness tips and updates, product and service reviews, caregiving/ relationship tips, devotionals, and tons of encouragement in my newsletters.
+I spend a lot of time creating my newsletters, and many readers tell me it is the light in their week!

-Copyright ©2021, My Life Nurse.
+Copyright ©2025, My Life Nurse.
 All Rights Reserved.
+Privacy Policy

 Design by Pixel Me Designs